 More houses were built and by 1829 a village had grown up.
 In that year it was decided to build a Church of England church.
 St George's church was consecrated in 1831.
 It was rebuilt in 1870.

-Waterloo or Waterlooville was still a very small village with less than 200 people but it had a butcher and a baker by the 1830s.
+In the mid 19th century Waterlooville was still a very small village with less than 200 people but it had a butcher and a baker by the 1830s.
 In 1854 a Baptist chapel was built in Chapel Road (hence its name).
 A new church was built in London Road in 1884.

 In 1869 Purbrook industrial school opened in Stakes Road.
 At it vagrant boys learned trades such as shoe making.
 St Michael's convent was built in 1885.